jacquessham/DataStructure/Sorting/README.md

 <br><br>

 ## Files
 There are 6 files in each corresponding folder.
-Each algorithm has its own file and a driver file of <i>SortingDriver.(py/rb)</i> to call each algorithm and time the run time for each algorithm.
+Each algorithm has its own file and a driver file of <i>SortingDriver.(py/rb)</i> (Driver file not available in Java) to call each algorithm and time the run time for each algorithm.
 <br><br>
 In <i>SortingDriver.(py/rb)</i>, it will assign a random number in an array and time the sorting time for each algorithm.
 You may assign the following: